 - earn missing credits while they study at a higher NCEA level

 - change some subjects and still achieve their goals.

 Not enough NCEA credits for a tertiary course

-Your young person may still be able to get into the tertiary course they want without having all the right credits.
+Your young person may be able to enter the tertiary course they want without all the right credits.

 Contact the education provider

-Contact the student advisers at the education provider to see if your young person may be eligible for special entry without the usual NCEA credits.
+Contact the student advisers at the education provider to see if your young person is eligible for special entry without the usual NCEA credits.